b04104028/FCL_ARUnity_wholeproject/README.md

 8. "[Verify](https://www.youtube.com/watch?v=vsi2MsEW764)" this app in Settings > General > VPN & Device Management

 9. Transfer the data for visualization to the device under App document folder(Example file formats are described [below](#Data-Format)).
 There are many ways to do this.
 For example, use 3rd-party iOS file explorers, such as [iMazing](https://imazing.com) or [iExplorer](https://macroplant.com/iexplorer).
-Navigate to ../Apps/FCL AR Visualization/Developer/Documents, and copy-paste the folder `PersistantFilePath` including the files in it to this path (e.g., the whole file path is: ../Apps/FCL AR Visualization/Developer/Documents/PersistantFilePath/ZurichEnergyTrade.json).
+Navigate to ../Apps/FCL AR Visualization/Developer/Documents, and copy-paste the folder `PersistantFilePath` including the files in it to this path (i.e., the whole file path can be: ../Apps/FCL AR Visualization/Developer/Documents/PersistantFilePath/ZurichEnergyTrade.json).
 For the app document file path, see [Unity Persistant File Path](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).

 12. The app is ready to use.